-Bart Taber has been in law enforcement for 29 years.
+Bart Taber is retired from law enforcement after 32 years.
 He has 20 years of instructional experience in firearms, defensive tactics and use of force.
 Bart is currently a certified firearms instructor with handguns and rifles.
 Bart has several years of experience coaching youth and high school wrestling programs.

-I founded Safe-Sight Consulting in 2017 as a result of observing what I perceived as a lack of appropriate training in private and professional settings.
-These shortcomings, along with the expanding mentality of fear and loss of control in our society, spotlighted the need for a new path toward safey and security for all individuals.
+Bart founded Safe-Sight Consulting in 2017 as a result of observing what he perceived as a lack of appropriate training in private and professional settings.
+These shortcomings, along with the expanding mentality of fear and loss of control in our society, spotlighted the need for a new path toward safety and security for all individuals.